facelessuser/ThemeScheduler/README.md

 Sublime plugin to change your theme or apply filters to your themes at different times of the day

 # Optional Dependencies
-- Applying filters requires ThemeTweaker ThemeTweaker plugin https://github.com/facelessuser/ThemeTweaker.
+- Applying filters requires ThemeTweaker plugin https://github.com/facelessuser/ThemeTweaker.

 # Usage
 Set your rules in `ThemeScheduler.sublime-settings` in your `User` folder (it will automatically be created).
 Then set `"enabled": True`.